 He answered, “‘Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind’; and, ‘Love your neighbor as yourself.’”

-This basic command from Jesus is the foundation of all we do as Christians.
+This basic command from Jesus (also found in Matthew 22) is the foundation of all we do as Christians.
 It applies to pretty much every situation!

 5. Colossians 3:12

 Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.